Ambalat: Incidents

 One response prompted by the Sipadan and Ligitan case has been a lighthouse-building campaign.
 Indonesia has announced its intent to construct 20 lighthouses in the Ambalat area alone.
 Construction of a light beacon on Takat [Rock] Unarang on the fringes of the disputed zone was interrupted by Malaysian forces at the outset of the dispute on 20 February 2005, when Indonesian construction workers were arrested and later released.

 The dispute between the two Southeast Asian nations amounted to a minor skirmish between the two navies several times.

-In March 2005, Indonesia accused the Malaysian navy vessel, KD Renchong, of ramming its military ship, KRI Tedung Naga.
+In March 2005, Indonesia accused the Malaysian navy vessel, KD Rencong (38), of ramming its military ship, KRI Tedong Naga (819).
 The incident caused minor damage to both vessels.

 A few days after the incident, Indonesian Defense Minister Juwono Sudarsono alleged that the Malaysian government had sent an apology regarding the incident.
 The Deputy Prime Minister and Defence Minister of Malaysia, Najib Razak however denied making any apology.
 Subsequently, Kompas agreed that their report is inaccurate and retract the story and Malaysia agreed not to take action on their misreporting.

 Indonesia has submitted 36 diplomatic notes of protest to Malaysia over violations of disputed territory since 1980.